noahhefner/papernote/nhefner/ZA-COOL-FILE.md

-# Cool file contents
+# Cool contents

-This is a cool file
+This is a really cool file